 - Explore all the different libraries and study spots.
 Resident favorites include: the Grad Library stacks, Law Library Reading Room (the quietest place to study), the Art History Library, the Business School and the fish bowl.

 - Get involved with clubs and campus organizations.
-Festifall is Thursday, September 10th from 11am-4pm on the Central Campus Diag.
+Festifall is Friday, September 8th from 2pm - 8pm on the Central Campus Diag.
 Hundreds of clubs will be out with free giveaways and information on their clubs, recruiting new members.
 Most will have mass meetings in the following weeks, so attend these to find out more about them and how to get involved.

 Classes and Academics